 This may sound sexist and misogynistic but it’s basic nature and biology.

 In this month alone, I’ve approached and interacted with approximately 165 women so far and I have found that around 75% of them have been problematic precisely due to the above point.

 This is due to again, being told wrong and absurd information from the media about what a man expects in the courtship process.

 I will make a list of all the big ‘no-nos’ for women in a future article.
 But for now.
 This is what I’ve noticed.

 2) What girls say about what they like on a conscious level isn’t what they really like on a subconscious level.

-This is another misnomer in today’s society where we’re falsely told that status and consumerism is what makes you more attractive.
-While I don’t doubt it’s potency, it’s simply not what makes women feel attracted to you on an emotional level.
+This is another misnomer in today’s society where we’re falsely told that status and consumerism are what make you more attractive.
+While I don’t doubt its potency, it’s simply not what makes women feel attracted to you on an emotional level.

 If you’re a man that can guide her emotions with the use of your language and presence and lead her towards intimacy.
-Then you’ll realise the truth behind what i’ve described above.
+Then you’ll realize the truth behind what I’ve described above.